Killmore062477/Tichau-FileConverter/Home.md

 ## Description

-**File Converter** is a very simple tool which allows you to convert one or several file(s) from one format to another using the context menu in windows explorer.
+**File Converter** is a very simple tool which allows you to convert one or several file(s) using the context menu in windows explorer.

 ## Documentation